wdamron/arm/INSTRUCTIONS.md

 ## STEORLB

+Atomic exclusive OR on byte in memory, without return: an alias of LDEORB, LDEORAB, LDEORALB, LDEORLB.

 ```
 steorlb Wd, [Xn|SP]
 ```

 ## STEORLH

+Atomic exclusive OR on halfword in memory, without return: an alias of LDEORH, LDEORAH, LDEORALH, LDEORLH.

 ```
 steorlh Wd, [Xn|SP]
 ```

 ## STLLR

+Store LORelease Register.

 ```
 stllr Wd, [Xn|SP]